Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

-The magnetic excitations along in-plane [H H 0], [$-$H H 0] and out-of-plane L directions at 5, 155 and 225 K near ($-$1,1,1) are displayed in Fig. \ref{fig:Escan} (a-i).
-At 10 K in the FM state, a remarkable feature is that the dispersion along the [H H 0] direction is much steeper yielding a much larger $dE/dQ$ slope than the [$-$H H 0] (or equivalent [H 0 0]) direction.
-The dispersion along L direction shows smaller slope than [$-$H H 0] directions, with $E <$ 30 meV at the zone-boundary ($-$1,1,1.5).
-Furthermore, the SWs along [H H 0] are very sharp and become broader along [$-$H H 0].
-Meanwhile, significant SW broadening is observed along the L direction.
-Our results show that Co$_{3}$Sn$_{2}$S$_{2}$ exhibits significant anisotropy in both magnon dispersion and linewidths.
-Additionally, a strong SW damping is observed as Q approaches the zone boundaries along these three directions (see Fig. S4 in the SM).
-At 155 K, the FM SWs are still visible without obvious change in the slopes of the dispersions.
-However, the SWs become broader when compared with $T=10~$K results.
-Although a volume fraction of around 50 \% of AFM phase is expected at this temperature\cite {Guguchia2020}, no clear magnetic excitations related to an AFM phase are observed.
-At 225 K within the paramagnetic state, the dispersion disappears, and evolves into diffuse inelastic signal indicative of the existence of paramagnetic excitations.
+The magnetic excitations along in-plane [HH0], [$-$HH0] and out-of-plane L directions at 5, 155 and 225 K near ($-$1,1,1) are displayed in Fig. \ref{fig:Escan} (a-i).
+Phonons with energy $\approx$ 18 meV at zone boundaries are also observed in these figures and Fig. S3 (a).
+At 10 K in the FM state, a remarkable feature is that the dispersion along the [HH0] direction is much steeper yielding a much larger $dE/dQ$ slopes than the [$-$HH0] (or equivalent [H 0 0]) direction, as can also be seen from the very anisotropic excitations in constant-E slice in Fig.~\ref{fig:structure} (f).
+The dispersion along the L direction shows much smaller slopes than the [HH0] directions too, with $E <$ 30 meV at the zone-boundary ($-$1,1,1.5).
+Furthermore, the SWs along [HH0] are very sharp and become broader along [$-$HH0].
+In addition, significant SW broadening is observed along the L direction.
+Our results show that Co$_{3}$Sn$_{2}$S$_{2}$ exhibits significant anisotropy in both magnon dispersions and linewidths.
+Additionally, a strong SW damping is observed as Q approaches the zone boundaries along these three directions (see Fig. S3 in the SM).
+In $Ref.$\cite{Liu2020}, only the low-E SW dispersions along [H00] and [00L] near the (003) zone were reported below $\approx$ 18 and 15 meV, respectively.
+Our SW dispersion along the same [00L] direction is similar to that report.
+At 155 K, the FM SWs are still visible and become broader without obvious change in the slopes of the dispersions.
+At 225 K within the paramagnetic state, the dispersions disappear, and evolve into diffuse inelastic signal indicative of the existence of paramagnetic excitations.